Jarrett Payton: Broadcast career

+In August 2026, Payton replaced Mike "Mully" Mulligan as morning co-host with David Haugh on sports-talk "104.3 The Score" WSCR in Chicago.

 Personal life

 Payton is the son of Walter Payton, the former Chicago Bears running back.
 He grew up in Arlington Heights, Illinois and South Barrington, Illinois, and has a sister, Brittney.
 In 1993, 12-year-old Jarrett gave the induction speech at his father's induction to the Pro Football Hall of Fame.
 In 2024, he would induct his father's former Bears teammate Steve McMichael into the NFL Hall of Fame as well.

 He wore jerseys numbered 33, 4 (Titans), and 34 (Miami).
 Payton chose 33 when he played with the Titans because his father's number, 34, was retired in honor of Earl Campbell.

 Apart from playing football, Payton spends his time recording music.

 He married the former Trisha George on March 4, 2009, in Florida.
 The wedding date was intentionally set on this date to coincide with Walter Payton's famous jersey number, 34.
 They held their reception at Soldier Field in Chicago 3 days later, March 7.
 The couple has two children, son Jaden and daughter Madison.

 In 2011, Payton formed the Jarrett Payton Foundation.
 The Jarrett Payton Foundation strives to positively influence young people in and around Chicago through two core programs: the youth football camp The Jarrett Payton Leadership Academy, and the anti-bullying program PROJECT: NO BULL.